Ex-Mormons: Reasons for leaving

 Individuals leave Mormonism for a variety of reasons, although "single reason disaffiliates are rare among former Mormons."
 Research shows that 43 percent of ex-Mormon left due to unmet spiritual needs.
 Other reasons for leaving may include a belief that they are in a cult, logical or intellectual appraisal, belief changes or differences, spiritual conversion to another faith, life crises, and poor or hurtful responsiveness by Mormon leaders or congregations.
 Of former Mormons surveyed, 58 percent switched to other faiths or practices.

+A common pattern among those who leave the Church of Jesus Christ of Latter-day Saints has been identified as the "Perpetual Cycle of Disaffection," described in the 2013 LDS Personal Faith Crisis Report.
+The cycle begins when a member encounters troubling historical or doctrinal information—often through personal study or online sources—that contradicts official church narratives.
+This discovery triggers cognitive dissonance, emotional distress, and a deep yearning to reconcile newly found facts with prior beliefs.
+As individuals seek answers, they may experience a lack of support or even ostracism from their faith community, leading to increased feelings of isolation and betrayal.
+The cycle often continues as members move from doubt to private study, to disengagement, and full disaffiliation.
+The report emphasized that these crises of faith are rarely driven by a desire to sin, but rather by a commitment to truth, integrity, and spiritual authenticity.

 Those who adopt humanist or feminist perspectives may view certain Mormon doctrines (including past teachings on the spiritual status of black people, polygamy, and the role of women in society) as racist or sexist.

 A minority of ex-Mormons cite their personal incompatibility with Mormon beliefs or culture.
 A 2003 Princeton Review publication quoted a student at church-owned Brigham Young University as stating, "the nonconformist will find a dull social life with difficulty finding someone that will be their friend, regardless of who they are or what they believe."
 Liberal views and political attitudes that challenge this conformity, and occasionally sexual orientation, are cited as reasons for leaving Mormonism.

 In recent years, the LDS Church has become more politically active, particularly with regard to legislation barring civil marriage for same-sex couples.
 Official church involvement in the California Proposition 8 campaign was highly controversial, causing some Mormons to stop attending church.